-Pursuant to amending agreements dated January 6, 2017 and December 13, 2017, the Company will receive the following if the water right (currently the subject of litigation over a ruling of forfeiture) is forfeited:
+Pursuant to amending agreements dated January 6, 2017 and December 13, 2017, the Company would receive the following if the water right is forfeited:

 - (1) US\$125,000 of this cash payment, the 200,000 common shares and the 2,250,000 share purchase warrants will be refundable to the Company should the Company's ability to use the water rights to its fullest extent be restricted by any regulation or statute. - (2) US\$75,000 of this cash payment and the 250,000 common shares issued will be refundable to the Company should the Company's ability to use the water rights to its fullest extent be restricted by any regulation or statute. - (3) The Company made a cash payment of US\$87,500 and issued 300,000 common shares both of which are refundable to the Company should the Company's ability to use the water rights to its fullest extent be restricted by any regulation or statute. - (4) On October 31, 2018, the Company signed a letter of intent to further amend the water right purchase agreement.
 The letter of intent amended the terms for the payment of the remaining cash payments due on the purchase price.
 Therefore, the Company was not required to make the US\$200,000 payment due on December 21, 2018.
 The Company paid US\$20,000 on signing of the letter of intent.
 In addition, the Company is required to pay US\$5,000 per month going forward.
 All the amounts are to be applied to the remaining purchase price.
-This arrangement will continue until such time as a determination is made with respect to the forfeiture of the water right.
 On January 25, 2019, the Company issued 350,000 common shares with a fair value of \$31,500.